 Keep the cooked fish warm on a baking sheet in the oven while cooking the remaining fish.

 If desired, serve the pan-fried fish with lemon wedges and Tartar Sauce.

 How to Make Deep-Fried Fish

-For deep-fried fish, dip pieces of fish in a beer batter or several coatings of egg and seasoned flour before frying to a crisp golden brown.
+For deep-fried fish that’s just as crispy as what you snag from a fish and chips restaurant, dip pieces of fish in a beer batter or several coatings of egg and seasoned flour before frying to a crisp golden brown.

 Prep the Fish

-For four servings, buy 1 pound fresh or frozen skinless fillets, cut 1/2 inch thick.
+For 4 servings, buy 1 pound fresh or frozen skinless fillets, cut about ½-inch thick.
 If frozen, thaw the fish in the refrigerator.
-Cut the fillets into 3x2-inch pieces.
-Rinse the fish and pat dry with papers towels.
+Cut the fillets into 3-inch x 2-inch pieces.
+Rinse the fish and pat dry with paper towels.

 Heat the Oil